Lemongrass Basil Chicken Salad – Small Thanksgiving or Christmas Main Course Recipe

 Lemongrass Basil Chicken Salad for a HOLIDAY MEAL!?!
 Am I joking you?
 Nope.
-I am not joking you.
+No joke.
 Fantastic as a main course salad, as a filling for lettuce wraps, and as a side dish, this recipe is delish.
 Choose rotisserie chicken, slow cooked whole chicken, or leftover turkey meat for this recipe.
 Most homes have some kind of poultry on hand this time of year.

 Why not put that poultry to work in a crunchy, delicious salad that has more vegetable content than meat and gives your body some seriously delicious taste along with all the raw veg nutritional and roughage benefits?